civetweb/civetweb/docs/UserManual.md

 All files that match `ssi_pattern` are treated as Server Side Includes (SSI).

-SSI is a simple interpreted server-side scripting language which is most commonly used to include the contents of another file into a web page.
+SSI is a simple interpreted server-side scripting language which is most commonly used to include the contents of another file in a web page.
 It can be useful when it is desirable to include a common piece of code throughout a website, for example, headers and footers.